Ever been to a better place than witnessing the iconic Taj Mahal…..

 After exploring around Taj Mahal, it was time for lunch, my favourite part of the day.
-Although I was quite disappointed with the food as it wasn’t as good as I thought it would be.
-Below is the location where we ate at called ‘Mughal Darbar’ where I believe every tourist that visits the Taj Mahal is taken there.
-As I saw many other tourists who were nearby to us were dining there too.
+I was quite disappointed with the food as it wasn’t as good as I thought.
+Below is the location where we ate at called ‘Mughal Darbar‘ where I believe every tourist that visits the Taj Mahal are bought there.
+I noticed many other tourists who were nearby were dining there too.

 That’s all folks!

 Thanks for reading and taking the time out to read my short journey to Agra, India.
 I truly enjoyed my experience here in Agra as I couldn’t get enough of the Taj Mahal site.
-I hope you’ve enjoyed all the images shared and reading the experience written.
+I hope you’ve enjoyed all the images shared and read the experience written.
 There will be a vlog from Agra, so you can check it out on my YouTube channel later this week.

 You can also catch some of the story highlights on my Instagram page if you prefer those.
 However, until then I shall see use in the next blog post. 🙂